agsweeney1972/node-red-contrib-Micro800/README.md

 ---

 ## Features
-- Configure PLC connection parameters (host, slot, port)
+- Configure PLC connection parameters
 - Read and write single tags or arrays of tags on Allen-Bradley Micro800 PLCs
 - Supports both simple and advanced use cases
 - Built on top of the [Node-Logix](https://www.npmjs.com/package/node-logix) library